joey-qytyku/OS-90-i386/docs/xms_and_farcall.md

 ## Method of Hooking

 V86 hooking is used to return proper results when checking for XMS with INT 2Fh.
 The far call address returned must be obtained from the kernel.
-The address is an unmapped section
+The address is at an unmapped section of the ROM space.
+The offset from the start of the ROM space indicates the chain link index for the page fault handler.

+Remember that the BIOS ROM is never mapped to a V86 process.
+Such processes have completely isolated address spaces and TLB refreshing is required.

 # XMS as an OS Memory Manager